wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Classes/Cunning/Rogue.md

 BALANCE:
 Trinket: Weak attack, block, debuff, or spark generator, decided at resolution
 Slipstream: Forget a skill from your skillset, dodge 1
+Perch: Enter the Perched stance until your next attack.
+Gain Dodge 1 each turn start, and you can use any action to Cycle 1